Mayur907/inAppUpdate/README.md

 # InAppUpdateLibrary
 [![](https://jitpack.io/v/Mayur907/inAppUpdate.svg)](https://jitpack.io/#Mayur907/inAppUpdate)

->The simplest InAppUpdate library, create your own design in a few steps!
+>The simplest InAppUpdate library, set IMMEDIATE or FLEXIBLE in few steps!

 ## How To Use